Thoughts after the Startupweekend Kavala event

 My thoughts after the Startupweekend Kavala, where I was one of the Mentors, are mixed, as my emotions.
 There’s something not right in the startup events’ scene, and only the 12% of startups’ event participants continue pursuing their idea .
 This needs to be fixed.

 I feel to add value to the startups’ scene

-Being a support resource, volunteer and ambassador for the startup activity since 2009, promoting best cases, writing content for them while in Stockholm, and mentoring many teams, I think to contribute a constructive feedback to all that work-around this scene.
+Being a support resource, volunteer and ambassador for the startup activity since 2009, promoting best cases, writing content while in Stockholm, and mentoring many teams, I think to contribute a constructive feedback to all that work around this scene.

-Coordinating for years the Ericsson global Innovation Awards for city solutions, healthcare, apps, and social good domains I’ve seen the highest caliber of organizers, mentors, participants, and judges.
+Coordinating for years global Innovation Awards for city solutions, healthcare, apps, and social good domains I’ve seen the highest calibre of organizers, mentors, participants, and judges.
 Some things must improve a.s.a.p if we want to really prepare the next-gen of business owners.

 In a city of talent, which has a university and hundreds of ‘geeks’, Startupweekend Kavala brought together only 25 people.
 This number shows how distant is our public, municipal, business, education institutions from entrepreneurship.

-Learning for Techstars: in any startup event you do in those 150 countries make the utmost to break the silo of startup scene.. and open-up to the wider society.
-There are schools, universities, chambers with ignorant or disorientated, or young people who should be influenced by, for their future paths.
-Yes, why not, an open-day?
+Learning for Techstars: in any startup event you do in those 150 countries make the utmost to break the silo of startup scene… and open-up to the wider society.
+There are schools, universities, chambers with ignorant or disorientated decision-makers, or young people who should be influenced by, for their future paths.
+Yes, why not, an open-day for schools?